 Thoughtful features extend the cocoon of warmth.
 Soft cuff gaiters extend far enough to cover your hands and include a convenient thumb loop.
 They only exclude your fingers.
 The main zipper tops out near your mouth.
 It features a soft knit interior to snuggle against since the collar is wide enough to tuck your lower face out of the cold.
 A knit-lined, down-stuffed collar wraps around your neck, keeping out drafts whether your hood is up or down.

 And that hood, it's cavernous, with what Outdoor Research calls a baffle ruff.
 Many winter jackets come with a fur ruff circling the hood, usually synthetic but occasionally authentic.
-They usually extend past your face and do a magnificent job blocking bitter winds or the frosty bite of snow or sleet.
+They typically extend past your face and do a magnificent job blocking bitter winds or the frosty bite of snow or sleet.

 Two zippered handwarmer pockets tuck your fingers against your body and under the jacket's downy warmth, the warmest place they could be.
 The pockets are smaller than we'd like but plenty big for your paws.
 An internal zipper pocket will fit any smartphone and keep it warm enough to save your battery.
-A large internal mesh pouch pocket can hold on to gloves or a hat.
+A sizeable internal mesh pouch pocket can hold on to gloves or a hat.

 Outdoor Research calls this jacket water and wind-resistant, and the customer service rep we contacted told us that it does have a durable water-repellant (DWR) coating its nylon shell.
 When we took it out into the field, we were impressed.
+It isn't the highest scorer, but it's better than other down parkas in this review.

 We test all of our winter jackets with a 2.5-minute test at full water pressure.
 The Coze faired impressively well.
 Water beaded and ran off immediately and continued throughout the test.
 With its deep hood, it kept the water off our face even when we stood facing the showerhead.
 After the test, many of the jackets felt heavy and waterlogged.
 This one was still as light as when we started.
 We shook the water right off, and it dried quickly.

 The Coze also impressed us in the wind.
 We tested it alongside several other jackets on a North Atlantic beach when 25-knot winds were kicking up whitecaps.
-We felt nothing through the length of the jacket or the zippers.
+We felt nothing through the length of the coat or the zippers.
 It's a fortress.
 We actually got too hot.

 That deep hood builds a protective cage for our head and face.
 But we found the limitations of the down baffle ruff in the ripping wind.
 When we compared it back-to-back with the Fjallraven Nuuk Parka's super protective fur-ruffed hood, the difference was breathtaking.
 Nothing stops the wind and snow like fur, even when it's artificial.
 The down ruff does help, though, especially when you cinch it down.
 It kept us much warmer than the jackets without any ruff at all.